brunoelly/graphQL/README.md

-# graphQL
+# GraphQL

-Introduction to GraphQL with GoLang
+Introduction to GraphQL with GoLang from the course Dev FullCycle.